paladzin/BPI-R4_Openwrt_Snapshot_Build/README.md

 Please note - No directory with sub folders on github can be empty, so the use of blank ".gitkeep" files are used to create empty sub directories..
             - All .gitkeep files cloned will be deleted on the first excution of the script..
 Or just delete them manually if you wish.
 			- When using patches.
 If you have a build fail, read the fail messages and remove the patch causing the error..
-			- With every new commit files are checnged and patches that work now might not work with next new commit.
+			- With every new commit files are changed and patches that work now might not work with next new commit.

 ## **How to Use**